-Living with an English speaking host family is the smartest and safest choice for students studying abroad in the United States.
-Sharing a home with a local host family is the best way to personally experience living in a different country – all within a safe, supportive, and nurturing environment.
-Additionally, students who choose to live in a homestay improve their listening, speaking, and comphrehension skills, much quicker than students who don’t live in a homestay.
+Living in an English speaking homestay is the smartest and safest choice for students studying abroad in the United States.
+Sharing a home with a local host is the best way to personally experience living in a different country – all within a safe, supportive, and nurturing environment.
+Additionally, students who choose to live in a homestay improve their listening, speaking, and comprehension skills, much quicker than students who don’t.

-The benefits of living in a homestay are enormous for an international student striving to achieve his or her academic goals in the United States.
-Our host families are excited to welcome international students in to their homes and lives, and to support and encourage them throughout their time in the United States.
-In order to fully benefit from this one of a kind experience, you should be willing to participate in daily activities with your host family.
+The benefits of living in a homestay are enormous for an international student striving to achieve their academic goals in the United States.
+Diablo Valley Homestay hosts are excited to welcome international students in to their homes and lives, and to support and encourage them throughout their time in the United States.
+In order to fully benefit from this one of a kind experience, you should be willing to have daily conversations and participate in activities with your host.
 The key to having a good homestay experience is to keep an open mind.
-This means that you must be flexible, willing to try new things, and willing to communicate with your host family.
-The more interested and enthusiastic your are, the more you will learn about your host family and life in America.
+This means that you must be flexible, willing to try new things, and willing to communicate with your host.
+The more interested and enthusiastic your are, the more you will learn about your host and life in America.

-All Diablo Valley Homestay host families have gone through a screening process before being accepted in to our housing registry, and all of our host families have expressed a strong interest in sharing American culture with an international student.
-We encourage you to be open to experiencing our country’s diversity and learning more about it from your host family.
-Our housing registry reflects the great diversity of the San Francisco Bay Area, and therefore, your host may be a single adult without children, a single parent with children, a couple with or without children, or a retired person/couple.
+All Diablo Valley Homestay hosts have gone through a screening process before being accepted in to our homestay registry, and all our hosts have expressed a strong interest in sharing American culture with an international student.
+We encourage you to be open to experiencing our country’s diversity and learning more about it from your host.
+Our homestay registry reflects the great diversity of the San Francisco Bay Area, and therefore, your host may be a single adult without children, a single parent with children, a couple with or without children, or a retired person/couple.
 The host may be European, Asian, African, Hispanic, or mixed ancestry, and may or may not practice a religion.
 There may also be a pet in the home, as most American families have pets.